ThorstenDoherr/searchengine/SE/searchengine.md

 - epochs - number of training iterations (default 500)
 - eta - initial learining rate (default 0.1)
 - batch - batch size for training (default 8)
+- meta_path - path to meta.txt respectively meta\*\.dta file(s) if the same meta is used for separate trainings:
+by default the meta data is next to the training data (empty string); specify a path, e.g. "d:/myse/seml", for a different directory
+- chunksize - number of meta records per chunk to prevent out-of-memory errors:
+-1 = whole meta data will be read as one chunk, n = specific chunk size, i.e. 3000000 (default)
+Every chunk will create a sequentially numbered meta file, i.e. meta1.dta, meta2.dta,...

 Settings have to be changed directly in the script.